kivy/kivy/doc/sources/guide/licensing.rst

 .. |cons| replace:: consequences
 .. _cons: http://programmers.stackexchange.com/a/234295

-There might be a way how to avoid this licensing process with avoiding creating a distribution with third-party stuff completely.
-With Python you can create a module, which is only your code with ``__main__.py`` + ``setup.py`` that only lists required deps.
+There might be a way how to avoid this licensing process by avoiding creating a distribution with third-party stuff completely.
+With Python you can create a module, which is only your code with ``__main__.py`` + ``setup.py`` that only lists required depencies.

-This way you can still distribute your app - your *code* - and you might not need to care about other licenses.
+This way, you can still distribute your app - your *code* - and you might not need to care about other licenses.
 The combination of your code and the dependencies could be specified as a "usage" rather than a "distribution".
 The responsibility of satisfying licenses, however, most likely transfers to your user, who needs to assemble the environment to even run the module.
-If you care about your users, you might want to slow down a little and read more about
+If you care about your users, you might want to slow down a little and read more about the
 |cons|_.